Carlos A. Rincon C. Ph.D.

 Research Philosophy

-My research interests are in the areas of real-time systems, and storage systems.
-My work is driven by a strong desire to bridge the Information Theory methods to measure the uncertainty of a system and real-time system scheduling, providing practical solutions for embedded systems.
-My main research area focuses explicitly on the Scheduling of Hard Real-time Systems based on Information Theory Principles.
+My research interests are in real-time systems and storage systems.
+My work is driven by a strong desire to bridge Information Theory methods to measure a system’s uncertainty and real-time system scheduling, providing practical solutions for embedded systems.
+My main research area focuses explicitly on Scheduling Hard Real-time Systems based on Information Theory Principles.

-My research philosophy places a strong emphasis on finding solutions that can be implemented to solve real-life problems.
-Real-time systems scheduling for multiprocessors is one of the areas in computer science where theoretical results are often put into practice, with many challenging problems that are usually NP-complete or undecidable.
+My research philosophy strongly emphasizes finding solutions that can be implemented to solve real-life problems.
+Real-time systems scheduling for multiprocessors is one area in computer science where theoretical results are often put into practice, with many challenging problems that are usually NP-complete or undecidable.
 I offer my research as part of my student’s learning experience, showing them my current work and its relationship with the theoretical background of the class.